 Eat and Drink Franny's reneges Obamacare surcharge, raising menu prices instead Franny's in Brooklyn originally planned to raise menu prices and add an additional 3% surcharge to bills.
 Photo Credit: FrannysBK via Instagram By GEORGIA KRAL & MELISSA KRAVITZ Updated December 4, 2015 8:19 AM Print Share fbShare Tweet Email On Tuesday, beloved Brooklyn pizzeria Franny's raised prices and added a 3% surcharge to all bills to cover employee healthcare costs associated with Obamacare.
 Co-owner Francine Stephens told Eater NY on Monday that her restaurant would be raising prices (to retain chefs and other back-of-the-house staff) and adding a 3% surcharge to all bills at Franny's in order to cover the costs of the Affordable Care Act.
 The additional surcharge was also noted on the dinner menu posted on Franny's website.
 Stephens said she expected health care costs to be around $200,000 per year for her employees.
 The owners of Franny's also own Rose's Bar & Grill and Bklyn Larder, which makes their number of full-time employees greater than 50, the threshold for requiring companies to provide health care for its employees to avoid a fine.
 Following a prompt Internet backlash against the surcharge, Franny's told Eater on Wednesday that the restaurant would not instate the proposed 3% surcharge, which was intended to support the Affordable Care Act, rather than demonize it.
 "Through this surcharge, franny's is embracing Obamacare.
 Clearly our intent was misunderstood and our guests have made it clear that they would prefer to see higher prices as opposed to a surcharge.
 We've always worked in the service of our staff and guests and will amend our prices accordingly while removing the surcharge entirely," the restaurant said in a message sent to guests.
 On Tuesday, Franny's proposed Obamacare surcharge raised pasta prices to $19 and pizzas to $20 but now menu prices will rise to reflect the costs of taking care of the restaurant staff.
 This comes at no surprise: Costs of operating a restaurant in New York City are rising.
 Prominent restaurateurs like Danny Meyer and Dirt Candy's Amanda Cohen are changing the tide by eliminating tipping and thus raising menu prices.
 By GEORGIA KRAL & MELISSA KRAVITZ Share on Facebook Share on Twitter More on this topic 'Bottomless Pizza' is happening downtown this December Think brunch, but cheesier and with fewer mimosas.
 Slice of the Week Every week, we feature a slice of great NYC pizza.
 9 things to know about visiting SRO, NYC's pizza speakeasyPizza prohibition was never a thing.
 But we'll eat pizza in semi-secret anyway.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.